bkyryliuk/presto/presto-docs/src/main/sphinx/overview/use-cases.rst

 ----------------

-Presto is an open source project that operates under the auspices of Facebook.
-It was invented at Facebook and the project continues to be developed by both Facebook internal developers and a number of third-party developers in the community.
+Presto is an open source project that operates under the auspices of Meta.
+It was invented at Meta and the project continues to be developed by both Meta internal developers and a number of third-party developers in the community.